Statistical Prevalence of ADHD

 Sections on this page include:

-- General Prevalence of ADHD in Children and Adolescents
+- General Prevalence in Children and Adolescents (infographic)

-- General Prevalence of ADHD in Adults in the United States
+- General Prevalence in Adults in the United States

 - ADHD in the US Population - brief fact sheet (pdf) prepared by the National Resource Center on ADHD